-'The Crown' Says Meghan & Harry's Story Won't Be On The Show, Sorry Everyone
+Sorry, 'The Crown' Creator Says Meghan & Harry's Story Will Never Be On The Show

 For those hoping that 2020 would be an uneventful year, the first week has been anything but.
 For one thing, let's talk about the British Royal Family soap opera.
 The latest twist has been the advent of "Megxit," as Duke and Duchess Meghan and Harry declared they were stepping back from royal duties.
 But for those who think this would make for a splendid season of television, there's bad news.
 Netflix's The Crown says Meghan & Harry's story won't be on the show.